Ofisare/VRCompanion/scripts/user_profiles/README.md

  - `ActionSplit([actionEnter, actionLeave])`: if you want to execute different simple actions when entering or leaving a gesture

  - `ResetAction()`: resets the head height for duck detection

-### Modes:
+## Modes:
 You can define a number of independent modes to assign multiple actions to the same gesture.

 To create a mode simply create it like this: `myMode = Mode()`

 The default value is 0.

-### Actions:
+Assign a different value by code using `myMode.current = "test"` or use one of the following actions:

  - `ModeSwitch(myMode, key)`: activates the mode's key.
 This can be a number or a more understandable string.

  - `ModeSwitchWithReset(myMode, key, resetKey)`: similar to ModeSwitch but resets to the mode's original key when leaving (`resetKey = None`) or to resetKey.
 Be aware that this action does not work with the following ModeBasedAction.

  - `ModeCopy(copyToMode, copyFromMode)`: sets the copyToMode's key to the one currently selected in copyFromMode

- - `ModeBasedAction(myMode, {key2: action0, key1: action1}, defaultAction)`: selects the action with the current active mode's key or the optional defaultAction if no action can be found for the current key.
+ - `ModeBasedAction(myMode, {key0: action0, key1: action1}, defaultAction)`: selects the action with the current active mode's key or the optional defaultAction if no action can be found for the current key.

-### Combined actions:
+## Combined actions:
 Sometimes you want to require multiple gestures for an action.

 Create a counter and specify the number of simultaneous gestures: `myCounter = Counter(2)`